 HemoShear is more than our science and platform.
 We are a team of dedicated, innovative, and enthusiastic professionals that are passionate about our mission.
+Our people make the company, and our purpose provides the inspiration.
 Our values foster an environment in which we ask the tough questions and work collaboratively with urgency to discover breakthrough drugs to improve lives.

-Dr. Wamhoff co-invented the HemoShear technology and directed the successful development of human models of the vascular system, liver diseases and the tumor microenvironment.
-His efforts led to the launch of HemoShear’s proprietary drug discovery programs in rare metabolic diseases.
-Advancement of HemoShear’s REVEAL-TXTM platform has been achieved in part by Dr. Wamhoff’s role in securing significant NIH Small Business Innovation Research funding from five different NIH institutes.
-His passion and scientific vision have fueled the formation of productive partnerships with Takeda, Horizon and Carnot Biosciences.
-Dr. Wamhoff, former Associate Professor at the University of Virginia, has co-founded multiple medical device and therapeutics companies.
-He has authored or co-authored more than 70 papers and has been issued more than 10 patents.
+Dr. Wamhoff, selected as one of the PharmaVOICE 100 most inspiring people in the industry, is co-founder of HemoShear and served as head of innovation and chief operating officer before being appointed as CEO.
+He co-invented HemoShear’s REVEAL-TXTM platform, which enabled the company to launch proprietary drug discovery programs in several rare diseases.
+HemoShear’s development of human models of the vascular system and liver diseases was achieved in part by Dr. Wamhoff’s role in securing significant NIH Small Business Innovation Research funding from five NIH institutes.
+His passion and scientific vision have fueled the formation of productive partnerships with Takeda and Horizon.
+As a former associate professor at the University of Virginia, he co-founded multiple medical device and therapeutics companies.
+He has authored or co-authored 70 papers and has been issued 18 patents.
 Dr. Wamhoff obtained a B.S. in biology with a minor in business administration from Rhodes College, where he was the 2011 Distinguished Alumnus; he received his Ph.D. in medical physiology from the University of Missouri.

 Prior to joining HemoShear, Mr. Holsinger was Chief Financial Officer of education technology company Cricket Media, where he led the company through a public offering and ultimately returned to private status.
 Previously Mr. Holsinger held CFO and VP Finance positions with MCT, a cellular telecommunications provider in Russia and Central Asia; the Baltimore Stallions, a franchise in the Canadian Football League; and the Baltimore Orioles.
 Mr. Holsinger began his career with Arthur Andersen in Washington, DC and received his B.S. degree in accounting and management information systems from the University of Virginia.

-Dr. Gould is President and CEO of Fulcrum Therapeutics, Inc., a privately financed drug discovery and development company with a focus on genetically defined diseases.
+Dr. Gould served as President and CEO of Fulcrum Therapeutics, Inc., a privately financed drug discovery and development company with a focus on genetically defined diseases, from its founding in 2016 until retirement in 2021.
 Prior to Fulcrum, Dr. Gould was President and CEO of Epizyme, Inc., where he led the company through a successful public offering.
 From November 2006 to March 2010, Dr. Gould served as Director of Novel Therapeutics at the Broad Institute of MIT and Harvard.
 Previously, Dr. Gould was Vice President, Licensing and External Research at Merck Research Laboratories, where he held a variety of leadership positions during his 23-year tenure.
 Dr. Gould received a B.A. in chemistry from Spring Arbor College, a Ph.D. in biochemistry from the University of Iowa, and completed postdoctoral studies at Johns Hopkins University.
 Dr. Gould also serves on the boards of Fulcrum, Turnstone Biologics and Spring Arbor University.